Originally published Monday, 04 August 2014.

 So, do you have that secret place where you can rest in the shadow of the Almighty?
 Do you have a place where you can run to meet with the Lord alone?
 I pray you do, but if you don’t, I encourage you to find it, whether it's in a closet or not.
 It’s not by chance that you’re reading today’s post.
 He wants you to be able to come to Him in secret and share your heart with Him.
 You can tell Him any and everything, and remember that He is the best confidant!
 I think the greatest part about it is that He can make it right in every way.
 Romans 8:28 says, “And we know that all things work together for good to them that love God, to them who are the called according to His purpose.”
 So no matter if you're dealing with relationship issues, kids, work, or your own personal issues, know that He's there for you and that He loves you.
 And He's available to you 24/7.
 You don't even have to make an appointment...He takes walk-ins.
 I pray you find that secret place sis.
 Until next time...

 Remember, Jesus is coming back soon!
 And those who endure unto the end shall be saved.
-So let’s be ready from the Inside Out!
+So let’s get ready from the Inside Out!

 *Thanks for reading!
-I hope and pray that you’ve been enlightened from this post.
-Feel absolutely free to leave a comment or for questions you can email me directly at firstname.lastname@example.org, and I will respond promptly.
-Also, tune in every Monday at 7:30am for new posts!
-Don’t forget to “Like” my Facebook page (https://www.facebook.com/InsideOutWCourtnaye) and share this blog with friends, family, co-workers, or your women’s group or ministry.
+Feel absolutely free to ask a question or leave a comment.
+Tune in every Monday at 7:30am for new posts on www.insideoutwithcourtnaye.org.
+And don’t forget to “Like” me on Facebook and share it with friends (Search for Inside Out with Courtnaye).
 I’d love to stay connected and help more women grow in the Lord!
-Thanks again and may God be with you!
+God bless you!